-Users allocated VLBA observing time, either on fixed dates or for the dynamic scheduling queue, will be sent instructions for preparing observing schedules.
+Users allocated VLBA observing time, either on fixed dates or on a dynamically-scheduled basis, will be sent instructions for preparing observing schedules.
 Approximately 65% of all VLBA observations are scheduled dynamically, based on array and weather conditions predicted 1-2 days in advance.
-Help with preparing VLBA observations is available through the NRAO Helpdesk, at http://science.nrao.edu/observing/helpdesk.shtml.
+Most VLBA observations are scheduled using the NRAO program SCHED (Walker 2011).
+Help with preparing VLBA observations is available through the NRAO Helpdesk, at http://help.nrao.edu/.